kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/subqueries-and-ctes/lessons/books-above-average.md

 - Price
 - How much the price is above the average (rounded to 2 decimal places)

-Only include books that are priced above the average book price.
+Only include books that are priced above the average book price and order by price in descending order.

 ## Expected Output